10 best badminton racquets in india featured image swag swami article

 Budget: Under 1000

-Silver Sports has excelled in the budget category for long, and this time, it’s no different.
-The Sb-818 has an aluminium head and a graphite shaft, ensuring that more weight is in the head.
-It is suitable for beginners to practise their swings.
-This is by far the best badminton racket under ₹1000.
+Silver Sports maintains its reputation in the budget category with the Silver’s Graphic-21 racket.
+Featuring an aluminum head and a graphite shaft, it concentrates more weight in the head.
+This makes it suitable for beginners to practice their swings.
+Undoubtedly, this is the best badminton racket under ₹1000.

 Head shape: Isometric